oscarmorenodev/oscarmoreno.github.com/content/en/blog/access-levels-swift/index.md

 Additionally, it can also be accessed from source files in other modules that import the module containing that entity.

+On the other hand, it allows access from subclasses or overriding from outside the module.

 You should use it when creating a public interface for a framework.

 ### public

-Using `public` is almost the same as `open`, but in the case of `public`, it’s not used for classes, but for other structures.
+Using `public` is almost the same as `open`.

+The difference is that in the case of `public`, you cannot access it from subclasses or override methods.

 ### package